sabre1041/openshift-equinix-automation/README.md

 ## Build the execution environment

 We will use ansible-builder to build the execution environment in a container.
-From the *openshift-equinix-automation* directoryi run:
+From the *openshift-equinix-automation* directory run:

 ```
 $ ansible-builder build -t equinix-ocp-automation